 On average, around six million car accidents occur annually in the United States.
 Thankfully, most of them don’t result in injury to the vehicle’s occupants, only the vehicle itself.
-It’s estimated that of these six million accidents, around one in three result in injury to either the driver or passengers.
+It’s estimated that of these six million accidents, around one in three results in injury to either the driver or passengers.
 Out of that one in three, around one in five of those accidents will lead to fatal injuries.
 It’s estimated that car crashes cost the United States $230.6 billion every year, which is around $820 per person.
+With this in mind, here is what you need to do if you get in a car accident:

 What to do Following a Car Crash